 Understanding your credit, and knowing your credit score, can help you learn more about what’s at stake, and help you improve your financial situation.
 However, it’s not always straightforward to get an idea of where you stand with your credit.

-However, it you aren’t planning to apply for credit anytime in the immediate future, you might not need your exact credit score to keep tabs on your general financial progress.
+Once you have your credit report, you will want to find out your credit score.
+You do have to pay to get a credit score from Equifax or TransUnion.
+It doesn’t come free from the bureaus.
+However, if you aren’t planning to apply for credit anytime in the immediate future, you might not need your exact credit score to keep tabs on your general financial progress.
 If you’re not too worried about an exact number and would like to have a general idea of your credit score, there is a way to calculate this for free.

 How to Calculate Your Free Credit Score